Lab welcomes PhD student Maija Wehmas

 random samples, screened for topographic shading

-It's important to note that the Forest Service and MISR/GO maps were made using completely different methods and that the MISR/GO estimates of fractional woody plant cover and canopy height are not calibrated or scaled: they rely only on the geometric-optical model adjusted against MISR data.
+It’s important to note that the Forest Service and MISR/GO maps were made using completely different methods.
+The MISR/GO estimates of fractional woody plant cover and canopy height are not calibrated or scaled, relying only on the geometric-optical model adjusted against MISR data.

 - Mapping Carbon Pools in Desert Grasslands using EOS Multi-Angle Data